michaelorella/lignin-kmc/README.md

 For users with no Python experience, a helpful guide to installing Python via miniconda or anaconda can be found [here](https://conda.io/docs/user-guide/install/index.html).

-Once Python has been installed, you will need install [RDKit](https://www.rdkit.org/docs/Install.html) using conda:
+Once Python has been installed, you will need install [RDKit](https://www.rdkit.org/docs/Install.html) using conda.
+To install it in a new environment, run:
+`conda create -c rdkit -n my-rdkit-env rdkit`

+If you already have an environment created and want to add rdkit to that environment, instead run:
+ `conda install -c conda-forge rdkit`
+ then:
+ `conda activate my-rdkit-env`

-`conda install -c conda-forge rdkit`.
-Conda will install any missing required dependencies when it does so.
+ In either case, Conda will install any missing required dependencies when it does so, and thus this may take a few minutes.

-You can then install [lignin-kmc]() using  pip (`pip install lignin-kmc`).
+You can then install [lignin-kmc](https://pypi.org/project/common-wrangler/) using  pip (`pip install lignin-kmc`).
 Additional dependencies will again be installed as required.

 [common-wrangler](https://pypi.org/project/common-wrangler/) can be installed using pip (`pip install common-wrangler`).